minad/paripari/README.md

 * Tracing parser to analyze backtracking
 * Support for strict UTF-8 `ByteString` and strict `Text`
 * Combinators for indentation-sensitive parsing
+* Provides flexible parsers for integers and fractional numbers of base 2 to 36 with support for separators between digits
 * Most Parsec/Megaparsec combinators provided, relying on the `parser-combinators` library

 ## Example